eddyerburgh/notes/docs/computer-networking/internet/ospf.md

 ## Introduction

 OSPF converts networks, routers, and links into a directed graph.
-Each arc is assigned a weight by a network administrator.
-A point-to-point connection between two routers is represented by a pair of arcs, one in each direction {% cite computer-networking-top-down -l 388 %}.
+Each edge is assigned a weight by a network administrator.
+A point-to-point connection between two routers is represented by a pair of edges, one in each direction {% cite computer-networking-top-down -l 388 %}.

 If multiple paths are equally short, OSPF splits traffic across the set.
-This is called **ECMP** (equal cost multipath).
+This is called **ECMP** (Equal Cost Multipath).

 ## Areas

 In OSPF, an AS can be broken into numbered areas to help improve scalability.
-Areas can't overlap, but they don't need to include every router—a router can belong to no area {% cite computer-networks -l 476 %}.
+Areas can't overlap, but they don't need to include every router {% cite computer-networks -l 476 %}.

 Routers that exist entirely inside an area are known as **internal routers**.
 To routers outside an area, an area's destinations are visible, but not its topology {% cite computer-networks -l 476 %}.

 Every AS has an a **backbone area** (area 0).
 Routers in the backbone area are called **backbone routers**.
 All areas are connected to the backbone (possibly by tunnels), so you can get from any area in an AS to any other via the backbone {% cite computer-networks -l 476 %}.

-A router connected to two or more areas is called an **area border router**.
-An area border router summarizes the destinations in one area, and injects the summary to the other areas.
+A router connected to two or more areas is called an area border router.
+An **area border router** summarizes the destinations in one area, and injects the summary to the other areas.
 The summary contains cost information, but not details of the topology.
 This means less computation for other routers {% cite computer-networks -l 476-7 %}.

 An AS boundary router injects routes to external ASes into the area.
 External routes appear as "destinations that can be reached via the AS boundary router with some cost" {% cite computer-networks -l 477 %}.